Wraient/curd/README.md

 # Curd

+<h1 align="center">I will try to implement MAL in Curd.
+Idk if it is possible or not, but i will try my best.</h1>

 A cli application to stream anime with [Anilist](https://anilist.co/) integration and Discord RPC written in golang.
 Works on Windows and Linux